 1.)
 A bed bug’s eggs are only 0.03 inch long.
 That’s about the size of 2 grains of salt.

 2.)
-These pests can be found in dorm rooms, apartments, schools, hospitals, theaters, and office buildings.
+These pests can be found in dorm rooms, apartments, hotels, schools, hospitals, theaters, and office buildings.

 3.)
 They are able to drink up to 7 times their body weight in blood in a single feeding.
-That is like drinking 120 gallons of liquid!
+That is like a human drinking 120 gallons of liquid!

 4.)
 Bed bugs only come out of hiding when they smell exhaled carbon dioxide (CO2).
 That usually happens at night, when you’re sleeping.

 5.)
 People have, in the past, tried to use heat to kill them, but they can survive temps from near freezing up to 120°F!

 But wait, there’s more on the bed bug!